Candice Morgan: Controversy

 Morgan disclosed that she had given birth to a baby boy in December 2004.
 This contravened the rules of both competitions.
-She held firm that she had no idea that she was pregnant during the competitions.
-Yet organizers of Miss Deaf South Africa claimed that they had to get legal help after she neglected her duties and did not turn up for commitments.
+She held firm that she had had no idea that she was pregnant during the competitions, yet organizers of Miss Deaf South Africa claimed that they had had to get legal help after she neglected her duties and did not turn up for commitments.
 This included being absent from the Paralympics opening ceremony, citing back problems.
-In a letter to the organizers, Candice claimed that she wanted to be open about the birth of her son with Miss Deaf South Africa.
+In a letter to the organizers, Morgan claimed that she wanted to be open about the birth of her son with Miss Deaf South Africa.

 Current activities

 She returned to television soon after the scandal erupted to direct, edit and present DTV.
 As a celebrity she has used her status to fight for deaf rights in South Africa.